|

 -

-There are few guarantees on this route, however!
+breed for one.
+There are few guarantees on this route, but with

 To have a grullo foal, the best bet is to breed two grullos, or